-Njandukalude Nattil Oridavela Movie Review
+Njandukalude Nattil Oridavela Movie Review: The Perfect Onam Feast!

 The Supporting Cast

-The movie will have Dileesh Pothan, Saiju Kurup, Ahaana Krishna, Srinda, Siju Wilson, Krishna Sankar, Sharaf U Dheen, etc., in the supporting roles.
+The supporting cast of the movie, including Dileesh Pothan, Saiju Kurup, Ahaana Krishna, Srinda, Siju Wilson, Krishna Sankar, Sharaf U Dheen, etc., were just perfect in their respective roles.

 Cinematography: Mukesh Muraleedharan

-Mukesh Muraleedharan, the newcomer handles the cinematography of Njandukalude Nattil Oridavela.
+Mukesh Muraleedharan, the newcomer makes a mark with the exceptional cinematography of Njandukalude Nattil Oridavela.
+The visualisation, especially the song sequences, looks exceptionally beautiful yet real.

 Music: Justin Varghese

-Justin Varghese, the former assistant of Bijibal makes his debut as an independent music director, with the Nivin Pauly movie.
+Justin Varghese, the former assistant of Bijibal makes an impressive debut as an independent music director, with Njandukalude Nattil Oridavela.
+He scores with the catchy songs and minimal yet effective background score.

-Stay locked to this page for the detailed review and rating of Njandukalude Nattil Oridavela...